 Add custom spam rules

-Platinum users can create custom honeypot fields, and add rules to flag submissions contain specific patterns of spam content.
+Business users can create custom honeypot fields, and add rules to flag submissions contain specific patterns of spam content.
 Read more here.